An A to Z of Mediterranean destination connections

 For millennia, a perpetual tide of trade, war, empire-building, politics, intellectual ideas, people, culture, religions, language, fashions and culinary traditions, has ebbed and flowed across the water, leaving behind it a wonderfully complex shared cultural heritage that unites, enriches and makes the Mediterranean such a fascinating and rewarding place to explore.

 So how, more precisely, are our destinations – Sicily, Puglia, Greece and its islands, and Corsica – connected?
-Read the first part (A to M) of our A to Z to find out more.
+Read our A to Z of destination connections to find out more.

 A is for Augustus (aka Octavian)